watou/vera-ecobee/README.md

 ## How to Use the Plugin ##

 First, login to your web portal at [ecobee][] and switch to the [settings tab][].
 Familiarize yourself with the portal, and Choose `My Apps` on the left edge of the screen to enable that view.
+Leave this browser window open before proceeding to the next step.

 [settings tab]: https://www.ecobee.com/home/secure/settings.jsf

+### Plugin Authorization with ecobee.com ###

+Ecobee uses the [OAuth 2.0](http://oauth.net/) framework for authorizng client applications, such as this plugin.
+The practical implication of this is that you do not specify your user name and password in the plugin's settings; instead you grant access by entering a four-character PIN in the ecobee web portal when presented with one.  _Please note that one ecobee account can only authorize a single plugin at one time.
+If you authorize the plugin from a different Vera, it will invalidate all previous authorizations of the plugin for that ecobee account._

 Upon installing the ecobee plugin, it will attempt to connect with the ecobee.com servers and obtain a four-character PIN in order to authorize the plugin to access your ecobee.com account.
 This PIN will be displayed on the Vera dashboard on the ecobee device that was created at installation.
-You then have about ten minutes to enter this PIN in the My Apps widget in your ecobee.com web portal.
-(Mark your calendar for next year because this PIN authorization expires after one year.
+Once you see it, you then have ten minutes or less to enter this PIN in the My Apps widget in your ecobee.com web portal.
+(Also, you may want to mark your calendar for next year because this PIN authorization expires after one year.
 External events may also invalidate the authorization sooner, which will trigger the PIN request process again.)

 ### Choosing which thermostats to monitor and control ###